 Another thing to remember is that this type of email can only be used for short spaces of dead air time.
 It’s no use telling a prospective client you were out of the office a year after you’ve received the initial email—unless you have a VERY good excuse.

 The “Sorry, I was gathering information” Email

 It doesn’t matter how much you know or how efficiently you can Google something you don’t, there will always be occasions when the information you need to send an effective reply is simply not available.
 If this is the case, and you reply in a short-ish space of time, your apology email can simply state you were looking for the relevant documents or files.
 This type of contrition is particularly useful when writing apology emails to customers, since replying with inadequate or insufficient information is often more frustrating than no reply at all!

 The “Sorry, my retrograde email client marked your email as spam” Email

 Of course, this would never happen to Spike users.
-Our approach to email filtering puts any mail considered less important in your “Other” inbox—meaning you’ll see everything at-a-glance and you can decide on whether any particular mail warrants a reply.
+Spike’s approach to email filtering puts any mail considered less important in your “Other” inbox—meaning you’ll see everything at-a-glance and you can decide on whether any particular mail warrants a reply.
 However, for anyone using traditional email clients, the potential for important email to end up in the wrong folder is still very real.
 Spam filtering has definitely helped stem the tide of crap we receive in our inboxes every day, but it can also weed out the wrong emails and send them to a long-forgotten folder in your email app—particularly when it comes to new clients or contacts.
 Most people understand the pain when it comes to the issue of spam, so they’re going to be receptive to your sincere email apology—just remember not to use this one too often, otherwise, it simply makes you look incompetent at email management!